Revised March 2009; Revised October 2009

 An employee transferring from one department to another takes along unused, accrued vacation.
-If the transfer involves a change of employment status (i.e. staff to administrator) the new accrual rate will become effective the day the new position begins.
+If the transfer involves a change of employment status (i.e. nonexempt to exempt) the new accrual rate will become effective the day the new position begins.

 Vacation – Termination

 Employees are not entitled to receive additional pay in lieu of accumulated vacation leave upon separation of employment.
 Depending on the specific facts of an individual situation and subject to such documentation as the University may require, PLU generally follows these guidelines: